anumehashukla/wayfaringuniverse/_posts/UnitedStates/2021-01-12-bay-area-hikes.md

 <br>
 <br>
 9. [McNee Ranch to Planet of the Apes ](https://www.alltrails.com/trail/us/california/mcnee-ranch-to-planet-of-the-apes)*- 5.8 mile*
 <br>Nice hike!
 Mostly not shaded.
 A couple of steep sections.
 I would suggest wearing proper footwear since coming down could be a problem.
 Very limited parking at the trailhead on Highway 1, could only fit about six cars or so.
 But you can always park at the Montara State Beach parking, which is just .2 miles from the trailhead.
-Alltrails shows an inaccurate distance of 4.8miles.
+AllTrails shows an inaccurate distance of 4.8miles.
 Did it counterclockwise and it happened to be around 5.8 miles (moderately difficult counterclockwise)
 <br>
 <br>
 10. [Lake Chabot: West Shore, Bass Cove, Columbine, Honker Bay, East Shore Loop ](https://www.alltrails.com/explore/trail/us/california/lake-chabot-west-shore-bass-cove-columbine-honker-bay-east-shore-loop)*- 9.3 miles*